use-inkubator/Ecosystem-Grants/README.md

   - [Real-time conversation](#real-time-conversation)

 ## :wave: Introduction
 Ecosystem Grants are part of the **ink!ubator**, a holistic bounty program that evolves ink! smart contacts, funded and approved by the Polkadot community/treasury.
 Initially pioneered by Astar Network, now includes Curators from the [Parity](https://www.parity.io/), [Phala Network](https://www.phala.network/en/), [Brushfam](https://brushfam.io/), and [Aleph Zero](https://alephzero.org/) teams.
-As WASM is the future of smart contracts and one of the key differentiators of Polkadot, ink!ubator believes the growth of its field will greatly empower Polkadot ecosystem.
+As Wasm is the future of smart contracts and one of the key differentiators of Polkadot, ink!ubator believes the growth of its field will greatly empower Polkadot ecosystem.

 The Ecosystem Grants focus on funding projects which will demonstrate the potential of ink! and well as those which push the ink! ecosystem forward, such as infrastructure projects or developer tooling.